Cognigy/Documentation/docs/en/docs/live-agent/conversation/agent-inject.md

 - enables handling of messages and sending them on behalf of users.

 !!! note
-    The tab **Reply to Bot** will be available in Live Agent, when the option **Allow to reply as user via UI** in Node editor settings is anabled.
+    The tab **Reply to Bot** will be available in Live Agent, when the option **Allow to reply as user via UI** in the Node editor settings of Cognigy.AI is anabled.

 Cognigy.AI supports two Flow Nodes to activate and to configure Agent inject.